 Education & Professional History

-Iowa State University, BS; University of Iowa, MA; University of Massachusetts at Amherst, PhD.
+Iowa State University, BS; University of Iowa, MA; University of Massachusetts-Amherst, PhD.

 At Carleton since 1999.

 "'Too Marvelous For Words': Bogart and Bacall's Dark Passage from Myth to Modernized Melodrama" (under review).

 "'Sing Me a Song of a Lass That is Gone': Myth and Meaning in the Starz Original Series Outlander" (under review).

 "Film Lecturing for the National Audubon Society: Roger Tory Peterson's Wild America" (forthcoming in The Moving Image, 2017).

 "Audubon Screen Tours: The National Audubon Society and the Making of a 16mm Network," Film History: An International Journal 28.1 (2016).